Yama-no Attchan

 Yama no Att-chan. (山のアッちゃん。) is the second album released by Japanese pop punk band Shonen Knife and is almost exclusively in Japanese.
 The album was named after Atsuko, their drummer, the honorific "-chan" being added.
 The title thus functions as a pun, since the drummer's name, when rendered in the traditional Japanese style, is Yamano Atsuko.

 The original Japanese 8" vinyl (Zero Records 0-0584) includes 10 songs.
-The CD reissue bonus tracks are either "Flying Jelly Attack" and "Insect Collector" live (Oglio Records, USA), or "Secret Dance" and "Flying Saucer Attack" (MCA Victor, Japan).
+The CD reissue bonus tracks are either "Flying Jelly Attack" and "Insect Collector" live (Oglio Records, US), or "Secret Dance" and "Flying Saucer Attack" (MCA Victor, Japan).

-The reissue version of this album does not feature the original version of "Dalí's Sunflower" - it contains a more recently recorded version.
-The 1990 compilation album "Shonen Knife" features the entire album with the original version of "Dali's Sunflower" as well as the album "Burning Farm".
+The reissue version of this album does not feature the original version of "Dalí's Sunflower" – it contains a more recently recorded version.
+The 1990 compilation album Shonen Knife features the entire album with the original version of "Dali's Sunflower" as well as the album Burning Farm.